adonyssantos/adonys-dot-me-website/src/content/blog/about-this-blog/en.md

 ---
-title: 'About this blog'
+title: "About this blog"
 description: "I tell you how I built this blog in a weekend, reasons behind its creation, and what I plan to publish."
-pubDate: 'Jul 22 2024'
+pubDate: "2024-07-22"
+updatedDate: "2024-08-23"
-heroImage: '/images/blog/hero/about-this-blog.jpg'
+heroImage: "/images/blog/hero/about-this-blog.jpg"
-author: 'Adonys'
+author: "Adonys"
-lang: 'en'
+lang: "en"
 ---

 This is my first post of many that I plan to publish on this blog.
 I will publish everything that interests me, although my focus will be on technology, and software engineering.
-In fact, in the last month I have been very hooked on everything related to networks, servers, and automations (I am creating my own home lab and eventually a home server), and I have the intention of publishing some articles about this.
+In fact, in the last month I have been very hooked on everything related to networks, servers, and automations; I have the intention of publishing some articles about this.

 ## Table of contents